 Tradedoubler is another big advertiser, especially in European markets.
 Like with CJ Affiliate and Awin you need to apply to different advertisers to be accepted, once that happens it's easy to get started.
 You can use simple links, or any of the promotional banners provided.

-eBay partner program is specific to the eBay platform, a huge online marketplace populated by many small sellers.
+eBay partner network is specific to the eBay platform, a huge online marketplace populated by many small sellers.
 The advantage here is that you can list eBay products and be paid for any link clickthroughs that result in sales, without having to actually market any products directly through eBay itself.